vPeteWalker/midway/failure/failure.rst

    .. figure:: images/11.png

 #.
-Demonstrate that both the test VM(s) on the selected host are now powered off, but all hosts themselves are powered off.
+Demonstrate that all test VM(s) on the selected host are now powered off, as all hosts themselves are powered off.

 #.
 After a few minutes, click the **Power On** button within the IPMI console for each node.
 Wait approximately 15-20 minutes.